 In the Anglican tradition, the sacrament of holy Eucharist is a remembering and celebration of the last supper of Jesus Christ in which he shared bread and wine with his disciples.

 A Eucharist service is included near the end of every camp session.
 Campers participate through song, skits, dance, readings, etc. and are invited to share in holy Eucharist (bread and wine) as they are guided by an Anglican priest.
 The service is conducted with awareness that many campers do not come from the Anglican tradition or a background in a faith community.
-The tone is inclusive, light, simple, interactive and fun as the whole camp celebrates their camp experience and engages with themes such as generousity, peace, joy, kindness, or confidence.
+The tone is inclusive, light, simple, interactive and fun as the whole camp celebrates their camp experience and engages with themes such as generosity, peace, joy, kindness, or confidence.